How many inches in a cubic foot?

 Tip #2: Visualize the Cube

 Picture a cube that’s 12 inches on each side.
-Consider this: that’s a cubic foot.
-Day to day, visualizing it helps anchor the conversion in your mind.
-Next time you see a small box or a microwave, think: “That’s roughly one cubic foot.
+That’s a cubic foot.
+Visualizing it helps anchor the conversion in your mind.
+Now, next time you see a small box or a microwave, think: “That’s roughly one cubic foot.
 And inside it?
 1,728 cubic inches.

 Tip #3: Use Estimation for Quick Checks

 Need a rough idea?
+So if you’re converting 2 cubic feet, that’s about 3,400 cubic inches.
+Also, remember that 1,728 is close to 1,700.
 Close enough for a sanity check.
-Worth adding: remember that 1,728 is close to 1,700.
-So if you’re converting 2 cubic feet, that’s about 3,400 cubic inches.
 If your answer is wildly different, you probably made a mistake.